MotasemDayeh/MotasemDayeh/README.md

-# 👋 Hi there, I'm Motasem Dayeh
+# 👋 Hi there, I'm Motasem Daya

 Welcome to my GitHub!
 I'm a passionate MSc Computer Science student at St. Mary’s University, London 🇬🇧, and a Teaching & Research Assistant at Birzeit University 🇵🇸.
 I’m deeply involved in full-stack development, AI-driven solutions, and user-centred design.
 Currently, I’m exploring real-world applications of machine learning in healthcare, particularly cancer diagnosis and risk prediction.